 - Stovetop Version: In a saucepan, whisk together the rice flour, tapioca starch, 2 ½ cups of water, vegetable oil, and salt.
 Turn the heat on medium and let it simmer for 5-6 minutes, stirring consistently, until a smooth paste forms.
 Once it starts boiling or thickening at the bottom, turn off the heat and add the remaining ½ cup of water.
 Whisk until there are no longer clumps.
 The final consistency should resemble mashed potatoes.

-Step 3: Steam the rice flour cake.
-Grease two 6-inch pans with oil and divide the batter into each pan.
+- Steam the rice flour cake.
+Grease two 6-inch pans (or one 9-inch pan) with oil and divide the batter into each pan.
 Pat the batter down (Tip: cover with plastic wrap and press/smooth the batter down.
 Then, remove the plastic wrap.
 The plastic wrap prevents it from sticking to your hands).
 Cover the pans with foil.
 Use a steamer or a pot large enough to fit the pans, add 2 cups of water to the pot, place the pans in, and cover with a lid.
 Steam for 20 minutes.
-Once it is done steaming, let it cool off, take it out of the pan and place it in the fridge (for best results leave it in the fridge overnight or for at least 4-6 hours before cutting).
+Once it is done steaming, let it cool off, remove it from the pan, and place it in the fridge (for best results, leave it in the fridge overnight or for at least 4-6 hours before cutting).

 Serve.
-Garnish the rice flour cakes with scallions and serve it with a side of pickled carrots and daikon and dipping sauce.
+Garnish the rice flour cakes with scallions and serve it with a side of pickled carrots and daikon (or green papaya), and dipping sauce.

 - Grease the pan with oil or use parchment paper to line the pan.